-[ Tesla made no new battery breakthroughs — batteries aren’t much better today than they were 200 years ago.
-All they did was build a better battery management system (BMS) by stringing teeny-tiny batteries together — thousands of them, and the BMS sucks up half the energy keeping the batteries from degrading from cold, heat, overcharging, exploding, plus the electricity needed in the car for lights, heating, cooling, GPS, and radio/music.
+[ Tesla has made no new battery breakthroughs.
+Batteries aren’t much better today than they were 200 years ago.
+All Tesla did was build a better battery management system (BMS) by stringing tiny batteries together — thousands of them.
+But the BMS sucks up half the energy keeping the batteries from degrading from cold, heat, overcharging, exploding, plus the electricity needed in the car for lights, heating, cooling, GPS, and radio/music.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation, 2015, Springer]